 Turning Point works closely with area schools, pediatricians, and family counselors.
 Sharon regularly coordinates with other community resources including HopMoms, Real Housewives of Hopkinton, and playgroups.
 “People need to feel connected to other people and know that there are additional resources out there that can provide much needed assistance,” she said.
 Apparently, her clients find the services to their satisfaction and agree.
 To this day, TP does not use advertising to get the word out.
 The majority of Turning Point’s clients come from referrals by former patients.
 Word now has it that she is one of the few therapists in MA who work with the youngest population, children as young as 5.

 Turning Point recently updated their web-site, www.tpcounseling.org, adding new content and a blog.
 Sharon regularly publishes a unique perspective on such things as attachment and the developmental challenges of childhood, transitions in young adulthood, empathy and parenting, anxiety and stress management, as well as other contemporary topics that her clients have helped identify.

 After 35 years, Schwartz is still energized by her work.
 As the Marathon continues, she gladly reports “Working with young and older adults is very gratifying.
 Sometimes even more rewarding, is seeing and helping younger children and adolescents – quite a joy.
-An unexpected pleasure of being in the same area for as many years is to hear about recent achievements of past clients, especially my younger ones.
+An unexpected pleasure of being in the same area for as many years is to hear about recent achievements of past clients.
 Another gift occurs if or when life’s challenges necessitate a client to re-visit with me, downstream.
 I love just being here for them.” she shared.
 It is not surprising to hear that much of her time is spent thinking about how to help people find the power to get out of their vulnerable situations so they can say, “I have my power back and I can handle this!”